-A Stress-Free, Family Vacation?
+A Stress-Free Family Vacation?
 It's Possible

-1. Cater to everyone's interests
+1. Cater to everyone's interests.

-2. Take weather into account
+2. Take weather into account.

-But for children and even teenagers, who aren't paying the bills, this might cause more moodiness and meltdowns.
-So for multigenerational trips I recommend sticking to the high season — or close to it.
+But for children and even teenagers who aren't paying the bills, this might cause more moodiness and meltdowns.
+So for multigenerational trips, I recommend sticking to the high season — or close to it.

-3. Schedule alone time
+3. Schedule alone time.

-For me, travelers fall into 2 groups: Those who nap and those who don't.
+For me, travelers fall into 2 groups: those who nap and those who don't.
 No matter what group you fall into, remember that everyone needs a break.
 I just can't stress it enough: Every day, you need to build in a nice respite, preferably around 3 or 4 p.m.
 If you don't, your trip will deteriorate fast, and you know as well as I do that the older generation can give toddlers a run for their money in the moody category.
 Those who do not nap still love that time on their own to read a book or magazine.
-Kids can spend that time drawing, coloring or writing in a journal.
+Kids can spend it drawing, coloring or writing in a journal.

-Note: At the beginning of the trip there's always that period when everyone is trying to be polite and won't break away.
-Be the first to say "Well, I'm taking a snooze."
+Note: At the beginning of the trip, there's always that period when everyone is trying to be polite and won't break away.
+Be the first to say, "Well, I'm taking a snooze."
 Everyone will appreciate you taking the lead.

-4. Steal away with the youngsters
+4. Steal away with the youngsters.

-5. Decide who's paying
+5. Decide who's paying.

 Money is notorious for being a sticky family issue, so figuring out who pays for what must be done in advance.
 Otherwise, expect hurt feelings that will harden like a rock.
 Remember, some of your children might not earn what the others can afford.
-And even if you're footing the bill for rooms at an expensive resort, remember the price of a cheeseburger there is still $25.
+And even if you're footing the bill for rooms at an expensive resort, remember that the price of a cheeseburger there is still $25.
 That's why cruises and all-inclusive resorts are a good idea: They create equality among all family members.
-And if you want to spring for that extra special bottle of wine, no one will complain.
+And if you want to spring for that extra-special bottle of wine, no one will complain.

 Condominiums are also a cost-saving way to create some budget wiggle room.
-You might even consider getting two condos so you can separate the reserved from the rambunctious.
-There are a number of rental websites to help you choose the perfect house, condo or apartment, including Vacation Rentals by Owner, Home Away and airbnb.
+You might even consider getting 2 condos so you can separate the reserved from the rambunctious.
+There are a number of rental websites to help you choose the perfect house, condo or apartment, including Vacation Rentals by Owner, HomeAway and Airbnb.

-6. Get a group photo with everyone in it
+6. Get a group photo with everyone in it.

 When was the last time you all got together?
 If you can afford it, hire a professional photographer; otherwise, enlist a new friend you've met on your trip to snap a picture of you all together, using a really good camera.
 But don't fret about the group pose.
-Let everyone else argue about who stands where, and how little Jimmy already got chocolate on his nice shirt.
+Let everyone else argue about who stands where and how little Jimmy already got chocolate on his nice shirt.